 - Download the app Grab (similar to Uber) to ride from the airport to the city.
 It cost us PHP 350.

-We boarded our flight to Siargao with Philippine Airlines at 11.45am.
-Make sure you book an early flight to Siargao, the airport is notorious to having issues and lots of flight cancellations, which usually happen in the afternoon.
+We boarded our flight to Siargao with Philippine Airlines at 11.45 am.
+Make sure you book an early flight to Siargao, the airport is notorious for having issues and lots of flight cancellations, which usually happen in the afternoon.
 Domestic flights were super expensive, especially for us with heavier luggage.
-We paid PHP 5500 ($110) per person for a one way journey from Cebu to Siargao.
+We paid PHP 5500 ($110) per person for a one-way journey from Cebu to Siargao.

 Siargao airport is very small.
 After collecting our luggage, we took a van to the Airbnb, PHP 300 per person.
 I’d recommend checking out Airbnb in Siargao, there are plenty of nice places.